Field Work Term & COVID-19

 Remote Work or On-Site Work

-Just as students have the option to complete their academic study either on-campus or virtually, students may choose to pursue in-person, remote, or hybrid work experiences.
+In light of the COVID-19 pandemic, this year we anticipate that the majority of students will complete remote FWT experiences and/or will choose to complete their field work in the summer.
 All students who prefer to pursue a remote field work experience are encouraged to do so; no special approval is required, and remote positions will be approved as long as they meet the standard requirements of a Field Work Term site.

 Remote internships have become increasingly common.
 Check out our Remote Internship Guide for tips on landing a remote internship and making the most of your experience.
 In Handshake, you can use the "remote work allowed" label to search remote FWT positions and remote general internships.
 You can also use our new tool Parker Dewey to apply for paid, remote freelance projects known as "microinternships."
 (Note: Many microinternships are competitive, so we recommend scheduling a virtual resume and cover letter review appointment before applying.)